jd1t25/jd1t25/README.md

-Update: Back to Arch (...from NixOS) not gonna rebuild everytime i make mistake (still learning linux)
+Update: Back to Arch (...from NixOS) 🗿

 <!--I use NixOS BTW!  -->
 <!--*... said ex-Arch User casually.*-->